Troubleshooting Outlook 2016

 <![endif]-->

-2. Outlook and animated GIFs
+2. Outlook lacks support for animated GIFs.

-3. Outlook ignores margin and padding
+4. Outlook ignores margin and padding.

 A bug in Outlook 2016 adds a 1-pixel border around table cells in emails.
 This may not be a major problem unless you need your email template to line up perfectly.